l4rm4nd/Windows-Root-CA-Store-Checker/README.md

 ## How to use

-Open a PowerShell (PS) and execute the script:
+Open a low-priv PowerShell (PS) and execute the script:

 ````
 .\audit.ps1